fanout/js-serve-grip/README.md

 ### Configuration

-`@fanoutio/serve-grip/node` exports a constructor function, `ServeGrip`.
+`@fanoutio/serve-grip/node` exports a class constructor named `ServeGrip`.
 This constructor takes a configuration object that can be used to configure the instance, such as the GRIP proxies to use for publishing or whether incoming requests should require a GRIP proxy.